 Now, 13 years later, I can thank that little grey card for teaching me a lot of financial responsibility.
 Because I paid all my bills on time and never incurred interest charges, my credit score is excellent.
 I am proof that your first student credit card can initiate good habits for life, but you have to choose wisely.
 One mistake I made was not reading the fine print before signing up, and then wondering why I had small additional charges every month.
 Turns out I had balance protection insurance – something I didn’t really need.
 My card also carried a higher than average interest rate for a student card.”

-With that in mind, let’s take a look at what students in 2017 must consider before signing up for any credit card.
-Just remember – you have to be at least 18 years old to be a primary cardholder in Canada.
+With that in mind, let’s take a look at what students in 2018 must consider before signing up for any credit card.

 Prepaid vs. secured vs. unsecured credit cards